PeterResutik/bme307/docs/workflow.md

 * forward primer: which is “GTGYCAGCMGCCGCGGTAA”
 * reverse primer: which is “CCGYCAATTYMTTTRAGTTT”
-* whether you have wobble basesbases other than A/T/C/G in the read
+* whether you have wobble bases
 * whether you should discard reads that were not trimmed

 ???+ tip "tip:"